singlam53/NCCU_DeptOSSearch.github.io/README.md

     - People who want to find the official websites (OS) of departments

 - Example:

-output priority:
+    - When entering department ‘psychology’

-When entering department ‘psychology’
+    - Output Priority:

-1. OS of ‘psychology’
+    1. OS of ‘psychology’<br>

-2. OS of related credit programs
+    2. OS of related credit programs<br>
     3. OS of related departments

 ## System Design